weng-yue/weng-yue.github.io/index.md

 **Research Interests**
 - Instabilities in reactive and non-reactive flows
+- Dynamical system and chaos
 - Experimental fluids and flow imaging techniques
-- Spray and aerosol dynamics
+- Spray and aerosol

 **Education**